grantnorwood/expedia-e2e/exercise-2/README.md

 > So expect to have a few terminal windows (or tabs) open 🤓

+Take a look at the application in your code editor.
 Notice that in the `exercise-2` folder, I've already scaffolded out an NPM project to save some time, along with an empty `src` folder to give you a better idea of how this might work within your own applications.

 _Our e2e tests using WebDriver are typically installed and run in the same NPM project as our app when out in the wild._